eriknyquist/deep_space_trader/README.rst

 * **Increase warehouse limit**: Buying this item will increase by 1 the number of warehouse trips that the player can make in a single day.

+* **Trading console**: Buying this item will enable the "See item prices on planet" button in the `"Planets" section`_, allowing you to see current item prices on any planet without travelling.

 **"Buy item" window**
 #####################